koajs/koala/README.md

 as well a guide to how to write apps using the Koa philosophy.
 Very much in progress.

+A generator is also included to bootstrap your app.

 ## Features

 - Body parsing is now included